stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 **Example**: You enter a full date as the value in a column.

-**Solution**: Whilst this seems the most natural way to record dates and Spreadsheet programs have numerous “useful features” which allow them to “handle” dates, it actually is not a good practice.
+**Solution**: Whilst this seems the most natural way to record dates and spreadsheet programs have numerous “useful features” which allow them to “handle” dates, it actually is not a good practice.
 A spreadsheet application will display the dates in seemingly correct way (for the human eye) but how it actually handles and stores the dates may be problematic.

 ![Many formats, many ambiguities][5_excel_dates_1]

-Excel **stores dates as a number** - see the last column in the above figure.
+Excel **stores dates as numbers** - see the last column in the above figure.
 Essentially, it counts the days from a default of December 31, 1899, and thus stores July 2, 2014 as  the serial number 41822.

 It is safer to store dates with MONTH, DAY and YEAR in separate columns or as YEAR and DAY-OF-YEAR in separate columns.